Generic Name: Albuterol sulfate

 Albuterol, as with all sympathomimetic amines, should be used with caution in patients with cardiovascular disorders, especially coronary insufficiency, cardiac arrhythmias, and hypertension; in patients with convulsive disorders, hyperthyroidism, or diabetes mellitus; and in patients who are unusually responsive to sympathomimetic amines.
-Clinically significant changes in systolic and diastolic blood pressure have been seen in individual patients and could be expected to occur in some patients after use of any beta-adrenergic bronchodilator.
+Clinically significant changes in systolic and diastolic blood pressure have been seen and could be expected to occur in some patients after use of any beta-adrenergic bronchodilator.

 Large doses of intravenous Albuterol have been reported to aggravate preexisting diabetes mellitus and ketoacidosis.
 As with other beta-agonists, Albuterol may produce significant hypokalemia in some patients, possibly through intracellular shunting, which has the potential to produce adverse cardiovascular effects.
 The decrease is usually transient, not requiring supplementation.

-The action of Albuterol tablets may last up to 8 hours or longer.
+The action of Albuterol tablets may last up to 6 to 8 hours or longer.
 Albuterol tablets should not be taken more frequently than recommended.
 Do not increase the dose or frequency of Albuterol tablets without consulting your physician.
 If you find that treatment with Albuterol tablets becomes less effective for symptomatic relief, your symptoms get worse, and/or you need to take the product more frequently than usual, you should seek medical attention immediately.
-While you are taking Albuterol tablets, other asthma medications and inhaled drugs should be taken only as directed by your physician.
+While you are taking Albuterol tablets, other inhaled drugs and asthma medications should be taken only as directed by your physician.
 Common adverse effects include palpitations, chest pain, rapid heart rate, and tremor or nervousness.
 If you are pregnant or nursing, contact your physician about use of Albuterol tablets.
 Effective and safe use of Albuterol tablets includes an understanding of the way that it should be administered.